Dzgapaaaan/Elegant-Login-Register-TextDraws/README.md

 CreatePlayerLoginTextDraws(playerid)     - Create all Player-TextDraws
 ShowLoginTextDraws(playerid)             - Show all TextDraws
 HideLoginTextDraws(playerid)             - Hide all TextDraws
-DestroyGlobalLoginTextDraws(playerid)    - Destroys all Global-TextDraws
-DestroyPlayerLoginTextDraws(playerid)    - Destroys all Player-TextDraws
-PlayerIsRegistered(playerid)             - Adapt the Textdraw messages to already registered players PlayerIsNotRegistered(playerid)          - Adapt the Textdraw messages to players who are not registered
+DestroyGlobalLoginTextDraws()            - Destroys all Global-TextDraws DestroyPlayerLoginTextDraws(playerid)    - Destroys all Player-TextDraws PlayerIsRegistered(playerid)             - Adapt the Textdraw messages to already registered players PlayerIsNotRegistered(playerid)          - Adapt the Textdraw messages to players who are not registered